openthread/openthread/doc/spinel-protocol-src/spinel-prop-core.md

  *  Major Version Number
  *  Minor Version Number

-This document describes major version 4, minor version 1 of this protocol.
+This document describes major version 4, minor version 3 of this protocol.

+The host **MUST** only use this property from NLI 0.
+Behavior when used from other NLIs is undefined.

 #### Major Version Number